score-spec/docs/content/en/docs/Concepts/platform-cli.md

 <!-- more -->

-The _Target Platform CLI_, or Platform CLI, is the implementation to convert the Score Specification into the target platform configuration file of your choice.
+The Score implementation (CLI), is a tool to convert the Score Specification into the target platform configuration file of your choice.

-Following Unix philosophy, each Platform CLI has a distinct and focused purpose.
+Following Unix philosophy, each Score implementation (CLI) has a distinct and focused purpose.
 For example, each of the following tools are used to generate a corresponding configuration.

 - `score-compose`, is used to generate Docker Compose files.